 Make sure to also include a decent amount of time to stop at Hoover Dam on your way to the Grand Canyon.
 It's 250 miles, so don't do it as a day-trip if you can avoid it.
 Spend at least a night.
 Here's the national parks link with more details:http://www.nps.gov/grca/planyourvisit/directions_s_rim.htm

 Check for any permit or passes required if youbwant to do any particular trails or do an overnight in the Canyon.
-Viator.com would likely have a great offering to consider for packages like that, especially if you are short on time to plan and when on the ground (though I'm inclined to piece it all together solo.) almost 7 years ago
+Viator.com would likely have a great offering to consider for packages like that, especially if you are short on time to plan and when on the ground (though I'm inclined to piece it all together solo.) about 7 years ago

 Right now is a fantastic time to go to Las Vegas due to the economic climate.
 I get emails every day concerning discounts and offers.
 Most of the resorts are climbing over themselves to get visitors in!